TechWatching/techwatching.dev/input/posts/when-pulumi-met-nuke.md

 <img src="/posts/images/pulumi_met_nuke_10.png" class="img-fluid centered-img">

-> 💬The project uses the top-level statement feature of C#.
+> 💬 The project uses the top-level statement feature of C#.

 As we don't have many resources to declare for our scenario we will keep all the code in the `Program.cs` file but that is not what you would do in a more complex project.